 Please note also the following guide from the Roads & Traffic Authority (RTA):

-Council permits use of Council controlled land for the purpose of commercial filming or photography on Mondays to Fridays (excluding public holidays) and weekends and public holidays during the months of April to September and at other times with approval from the General Manager.
+Council permits use of Council controlled land for the purpose of commercial filming or photography on Mondays to Fridays (excluding public holidays).

 Subject to the Lcoal Government Filming Protocol, Council may impose the following conditions:

 - vehicles to be restricted to defined parking areas and/or access roads

 - no trees, shrubs or other vegetation being removed, lopped or damaged

 - no disturbances or inconvenience being caused to the general public